facebookresearch/hydra/website/docs/tutorials/basic/your_first_app/6_composition.md

 [![Example](https://img.shields.io/badge/-Example-informational)](https://github.com/facebookresearch/hydra/tree/master/examples/tutorials/basic/your_first_hydra_app/6_composition)

 As software gets more complex, we resort to modularity and composition to keep it manageable.
-We can do the same with configs: suppose we want our working example to support multiple databases, with multiple schemas per database, and different UIs.
+We can do the same with configs.
+Suppose we want our working example to support multiple databases, with multiple schemas per database, and different UIs.
 We wouldn't write a separate class for each permutation of db, schema and UI, so we shouldn't write separate configs either.
 We use the same solution in configuration as in writing the underlying software: composition.